Dushyantgoswami/docs/docs/developers/run/connect-data-layer/celestia.md

 So far we've run the RollApp with a mock data availablity (DA) layer.
 In this section we'll see how to replace the mock with Celestia's DA layer.<br/>

 Celestia is a DA layer that provides a scalable solution for block space using light clients and data availability sampling.
 You can read more about Celestia's DA layer [here](https://docs.celestia.org/concepts/how-celestia-works/data-availability-layer).
-In the following sections we'll see how to run a Celestia light client in order to send data from the checkers RollApp to Celestia's DA Layer.
+In the following sections we'll see how to run a Celestia light client in order to send data from the RollApp to Celestia's DA Layer.

 ### Step 1: Run the celestia light client